AshenCinders/SteamWishlistDiscordBot/README.md

 The bot is normally run using ts-node (npm run start) and will connect to a local-host MongoDB instance which is automatically created.
 It can also be started by running the bot.ts/js file if you compile/transpile another way.

-You will need a .env file containing CLIENTID, SERVERID, TOKEN generated when registering the bot through the Discord Developer Portal.
+You will need a .env file containing CLIENTID, SERVERID, TOKEN.
+The TOKEN is gotten from registering the bot through the Discord Developer Portal.
 Place the .env file in the project folder.

 Before starting up the bot you also need to push the commands to Discord, by running 'npm run push' or running the deploy-commands.ts file.

 If you plan on forking and editing the code you may want to add the following Prettier settings:
-    Quote Props: preserve
+    Quote Props: preserve,
-    Single Quote: on
+    Single Quote: on,
-    Tab Width: 4 spaces
+    Tab Width: 4 spaces.

 If you want to run the tests you may need to add to your TSconfig:
 ```ts
 "compilerOptions": {